 Many seniors struggle with the idea of moving from their homes of (typically) decades and all that it entails emotionally, as well as the financials associated with a move.
-“Sticker shock” is probably the number one stumbling block for families trying to move forward with a decision about assisted living, and understandably so.
+“Sticker shock” is probably the number one stumbling block for families trying to move forward with a decision about assisted living on Long Island, and understandably so.

 Oftentimes, many seniors—as well as their family members—are truly in the dark when it comes to their total expenses on a monthly basis.
 The obvious items, such as food (in the home and dining out), utilities, taxes, regular home upkeep and maintenance can be hefty when you really do start to add them up.
 What people fail to include are expenses for such things as transportation for medical as well as social appointments and recreational activities.
 Social activities are critical to our quality of life and most of us take them for granted, but as we age, the opportunities to engage in activity outside the home become limited for any number of reasons.
 So here is the surprise: all of these services and expenses are actually included in the monthly rent in assisted living.
 Pay just one bill and you have taken care of everything you need to live well!